freeyy/Coding-Style-Practice/week8/README.md

 ## Style

 ### Chapter 3: Arrays
 - Main data type: array – a fixed-size collection of elements.
-B No explicit iteration; instead, an array is accessed by high-level, declarative operations.  - Computation unfolds as search, selection, and transformation of fixedsize data.
+- No explicit iteration; instead, an array is accessed by high-level, declarative operations.
+- Computation unfolds as search, selection, and transformation of fixedsize data.